Macrometacorp/docs/docs/search/patterns.md

   RETURN review.Property_Name
 ```

-In all these three approaches it results in a list of items (1860 items in total) as shown below.
+These examples query a list of items (1860 items in total) as shown below.

 | Property_Name |
 | --- |